 📉 Company Negative News

-• Asset quality risks typical for PSU banks.
+• Asset quality concerns remain a risk for PSU banks.

 📈 Company Positive News